Palestinians: Israeli troops kill 10 in West Bank violence

 “We want to see them move back in the other direction," she said, adding: "They need to engage with each other.”

+There have been no serious peace talks between Israel and the Palestinians in well over a decade.

-Thursday's gunbattle erupted when Israel's military conducted a rare daytime operation in the refugee camp that it said was meant to prevent an imminent attack on Israelis.
+Thursday's gun battle that left nine dead and 20 wounded erupted when Israel's military conducted a rare daytime operation in the Jenin camp that it said was meant to prevent an imminent attack on Israelis.
 The camp, where the Palestinian Islamic Jihad militant group has a major foothold, has been a focus of near-nightly Israeli arrest raids.

-At least one of the dead was identified by Palestinians as a militant; it was not clear how many others were affiliated with armed groups.
+Hamas’ armed wing claimed four of the dead as members, while Islamic Jihad said three others belonged to the group.
+An earlier statement from the Al-Aqsa Martyrs’ Brigade, a militia loosely affiliated with Abbas' secular Fatah party, claimed one of the dead was a fighter named Izz al-Din Salahat, but it was unclear if he was among those seven militants.

+The Palestinian Health Ministry identified the 61-year-old woman killed as Magda Obaid, and the Israeli military said it was looking into reports of her death.

+The Israeli military circulated aerial video it said was taken during the battle, showing what appeared to be Palestinians on rooftops hurling stones and firebombs on Israeli forces below.
+At least one Palestinian can be seen opening fire from a rooftop.

-Later in the day, Israeli forces fatally shot a 22-year-old, the Palestinian Health Ministry said, as Palestinians confronted Israeli troops north of Jerusalem to protest Thursday’s raid.
+Later in the day, Israeli forces fatally shot a 22-year-old and wounded two others, the Palestinian Health Ministry said, as Palestinians confronted Israeli troops north of Jerusalem to protest Thursday’s raid.
+Israel's paramilitary Border Police said they opened fire on Palestinians who launched fireworks at them from close range.

 Tensions have soared since Israel stepped up raids in the West Bank last spring, following a series of Palestinian attacks.

-Israel’s new national security minister, far-right politician Itamar Ben-Gvir, who seeks to grant legal immunity to Israeli soldiers who shoot Palestinians, posted a video of himself beaming triumphantly.
-He congratulated security forces, saying the government gives “backing to our fighters in the war against the terrorists.”
+Israel’s new national security minister, far-right politician Itamar Ben-Gvir, who seeks to grant legal immunity to Israeli soldiers who shoot Palestinians, posted a video of himself beaming triumphantly and congratulating security forces.

 The raid left a trail of destruction in Jenin.
 A two-story building, apparently the operation's target, was a charred wreck.
 The military said it entered the building to detonate explosives.